AdobeDocs/experience-manager-64.en/help/assets/video.md

 1. In the table that lists the top published videos, tap a video name to play the video and also see the video’s audience retention (drop-off) report.

-### Viewing video reports based on a video viewer that you created using the HTML5 Viewer SDK {#viewing-video-reports-based-on-a-video-viewer-that-you-created-using-the-scene-hmtl-viewer-sdk}
+### Viewing video reports based on a video viewer that you created using the Dynamic Media  HTML5 Viewer SDK {#viewing-video-reports-based-on-a-video-viewer-that-you-created-using-the-scene-hmtl-viewer-sdk}

 If you are using an out-of-box video viewer provided by Dynamic Media, or if you created a custom viewer preset based off of an out-of-box video viewer, then no additional steps are required to view video reports.
 However, if you have created your own video viewer based off the HTML5 Viewer SDK API, then use the following steps to ensure the your video viewer is sending tracking events to Dynamic Media Video Reports.